haniot/timeseries/README.md

   -e INFLUXDB_URI="http://127.0.0.1:8086/timeseries" \
   haniot/timeseries-service
 ```
-If the MongoDB or RabbitMQ instance is in the host local, add the `--net=host` statement when creating the container, this will cause the docker container to communicate with its local host.
+If the InfluxDB or RabbitMQ instance is in the host local, add the `--net=host` statement when creating the container, this will cause the docker container to communicate with its local host.
 ```sh
 docker run --rm \
   --net=host \